 This may be the realest thing I ever say.
-The Universe may be someone's dream.
+The Universe maybe someone's dream.

 The physical world is likely an illusion, no more real than a simulator game in which you pick a character.
 All physicality in the game is nothing but patterns of light bulbs.
-Real alone is the source code, which is just a dream of the creator.
+Real alone is the source code, which is just a dream of the coder.
 You enjoy the game so long you think the simulation is real.
 Things change when you see it for what it is-- lines of code.

 Consider how the brain processes music.
 The source code is a set of frequencies.
 The ear acts as a compiler.
 It converts the frequencies into electrical signals (machine-readable code).
 The brain then projects the signals onto a screen.
-We find a pattern in it and call it music, no different from finding shapes in the clouds.
+We find a pattern in it and call it music, no different from finding shapes in clouds.
 The physical universe is, thus, a projection of the brain.
-The reality is the source code or that which is reduced to source code when a coder molds into a form the unstructured, the unbound, the abstract.
+The reality is the source code or that which is reduced to it when a coder molds into a form the unstructured, the unbound, the abstract.

 The good news is the source code is decentralized.
 Not only can you process the source code to perceive the dream of physicality, but you can also generate the source code.
 You can contribute to it.
 You can make a sound, a song, a painting.
 You, too, can be the coder.
 You, too, can externalize the unbound, the unstructured, and the unknown.